abpframework/abp/docs/en/Validation.md

 }
 ````

-> You should always disable validation for some special types of properties, Because the framework will validate the properties recursively.
-Such as `byte[]`.

 ### AbpValidationException

 Once ABP determines a validation error, it throws an exception of type `AbpValidationException`.
 Your application code can throw `AbpValidationException`, but most of the times it is not needed.